AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 * Many combinator computer compilers are written via script.
 Perhaps someone could devise a LLVM equivalent; a generic compiler, where you can tell it what instructions your CPU can perform and have it compile high level, established languages like C. Perhaps you could even use LLVM itself?

 * Take advantage of edge case behavior for specific optimization problems.
-Did you know that you can set an assembling machine to request *any* item, including ingredients for it's recipe?
-With something like the [Recursive Blueprints](https://mods.factorio.com/mod/recursive-blueprints) mod, theoretically you can build a fully automated factory without inserters.
+Did you know that you can set an assembling machine to request *any* item, not just modules?
+You can only request items for it when it is originally constructed, which limits its usefulness somewhat, but robots will fulfill the request, allowing you to "kickstart" production in some cases.
+And, if you wait until the machine has finished crafting, and then deconstruct it, you get it with all the resources it just made back into the logistic network.
+With something like the [Recursive Blueprints mod](https://mods.factorio.com/mod/recursive-blueprints), by placing these assembling machines with item requests, waiting until they finish crafting their inputs, and then deconstructing them, theoretically you can build a fully automated factory without inserters or any other logistics.
 Perhaps the [Micro Factory](https://www.youtube.com/watch?v=9dzQge6pe2o) can be further optimized?
 Or a new goal, fewest total number of entities to beat the game without user input?

 * Routing problems; pass in a set of outpost points and use an algorithm to automatically connect them to minimize distance, number of crossings, etc. Perhaps you could have it read from save files themselves?